Sticky Position (Bar) with CSS or jQuery

 }

-Now, the navigation should act in the same way as we did with jQuery.
-See the demo below in Google Chrome Canary to see it in action.
+The navigation should now behave the same way as the jQuery version.
+View the demo below in a compatible browser (like older Chrome versions or Safari) to see it in action.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail